malandrii/sea-battle-game-winforms/README.md

 ![image](https://user-images.githubusercontent.com/111363234/205209496-fa32a483-32c4-4cb7-8076-79a4ef576701.png)

-Place on the enemy field button.
+Press on the enemy field button.
 You and enemy go one by one. <br />
 If the text of the button is dot - this cell is clear <br />
 If cross - you hit the enemy ship